 The Local School Advisory Team (LSAT) Assembly also came together, representing parent leaders from all eight Wards, to oppose the Mayor's plan (Learn more about the roles LSATs in our DCPS School communities).
 Read more.

 A Seat at the Table

-Principals, Teachers, and Parents should have a voice in determining how to safely reopen our schools.
+Principals, Teachers, and Parents must have a voice in determining how to safely reopen our schools and how to best support their school communities.
 Employees and parents should not learn of decisions impacting us without true engagement.

-Read the Public Employee Relations Board (PERB) decision ruling that DCPS violated the law in developing their Reopen Plan by not working in good faith with your teachers.
+The WTU and our Union allies fought to ensure the establishment of local school Reopen Community Corps to provide community's a voice in their reopening plans.
+Read the Public Employee Relations Board (PERB) decision ruling that DCPS violated the law in developing their initial Reopen Plan by not working in good faith with your teachers.